aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/split-a-document/_index.md

 ## Splitting by Pages

 You can also split a document page by page, by page ranges, or starting with the specified page numbers.
-In such case a helper class DocumentPageSplitter can do the job.
+In such a case a helper class DocumentPageSplitter can do the job.

 This section describes several use cases of dividing documents by paged using the **DocumentPageSplitter** class.
 Please note that you can use any output format supported by Aspose.Words.